tjyderrien/spp-extended-theory/README.md

 # Purpose of this project

 You may find a collection of programs aiming to develop control over the transient excitation of Surface Plasmon Polaritons (SPPs) upon laser irradiation.
+The project has diverged into a number of programs.
+Refactoring is planned.
 SPPs can be used with light to enhance local power density, but also to induce Laser-Induced Periodic Surface Structures (LIPSS).

 ## Concept